This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird leads in data regulation & security

-deskbird is Swiss-headquartered and fully EU-hosted in Germany, with ISO 27001 certification and explicit GDPR compliance, making it the default choice for organizations with European offices or any company handling sensitive employee data under strict regulatory frameworks. deskbird’s EU-hosted infrastructure ensures data residency requirements are met without workarounds, legal grey areas, or last-minute procurement headaches.
+Both infrastructures are SOC 2 compliant & ISO 27001 certified.
+However, deskbird is Swiss-headquartered and fully EU-hosted in Germany, with explicit GDPR compliance, making it the default choice for organizations with European offices or any company handling sensitive employee data under strict regulatory frameworks. deskbird’s EU-hosted infrastructure ensures data residency requirements are met without workarounds, legal grey areas, or last-minute procurement headaches.

 Robin’s pricing isn’t publicly listed.
 However its quote-based scheme are based on annual sales cycles, limiting flexibility and making total cost harder to predict.

-On the other hand, deskbird offers transparent, per-user pricing with a free tier and paid plans starting at €2.50/user/month.
-This location-based model for desks, rooms, visitors is more predictable and ideal for delivering additional value like improving in-office presence and reducing operational complexity as teams grow.
+On the other hand, deskbird offers transparent, per-user pricing starting at €2.50/user/month.
+This model is more predictable and ideal for delivering additional value like improving in-office presence and reducing operational complexity as teams grow.

 Beyond upfront platform costs, keep in mind costs that are often overlooked: